Chicago Public Schools, CTU agree to tentative testing plan with vaccination deal also close, sources say

 The virtual meeting consisted of parents, community organizers and education activists

-"What we're seeing now in particular based on this pandemic is that Black families across the country are suffering our children are behind," said CPS arent Natasha Dunn.
+"What we're seeing now in particular based on this pandemic is that Black families across the country are suffering our children are behind," said CPS parent Natasha Dunn.

 The group is calling on CPS students to be back in schools and that parents get a say at the decision-making table.